 To assist students who travel a significant distance for classes, any such cancellation notices should be programmed, if possible, no later than two hours prior to the beginning of the class period.

-Faculty using ANGEL or personal Web pages to communicate regularly with students should also consider including a statement about weather related cancellations or delays in all such communications.
+Faculty using Canvas or personal Web pages to communicate regularly with students should also consider including a statement about weather related cancellations or delays in all such communications.

 Principles Governing Student Practices